KRShea/KRShea.github.io/_posts/2024-02-07-Costco-pq-tricks.md

 After completing our join, removing a few columns and cleaning a couple things up with some very simple transformations our data looks like this.
-Stores Built is simply the left table value - the right table result.
+Stores Built is simply the left table value minus the right table value.

 ![test](/assets/post_files/costco_power_query/pq_stores_built.png)